zouzias/raspberrypi-playground/temp-humidity-sensor/README.md

 * Raspberry Pi 3 Model B+
 * [DHT11 Digital Temperature and Humidity Sensor](https://www.adafruit.com/product/386)

+You need to fix the "data" pin of DHT11 to GPIO11 of Raspberry Pi.

 ## Setup

 You need to install the AdaFruit DHT python package first